utdata/rwdir/docs/03-import.md

 ### Describe the goals of the notebook

-We always want to annotate our code to explain what we are doing.
-To do that, we use a syntax called [RMarkdown](https://rmarkdown.rstudio.com/authoring_basics.html), which is an R-specific version of Markdown.
-We use this syntax because it both makes sense in text but also makes a very pretty version in HTML when we "knit" our project.
-You see how it to [write RMarkdown here](https://rmarkdown.rstudio.com/authoring_basics.html).

-This entire book is written in RMarkdown.

 We'll add our first bit of RMarkdown just after the meta data to explain what we are doing.
 Add this text to your notebook: